Welcome to Lifeline Tasmania

-Thursday 8th June 2017: Lifeline Tasmania today launched the first in a series of 30-second commercials to help stop suicide and its devastating impact on the Tasmanian community.
+In June 2017, Lifeline Tasmania launched a social media campaign designed to help stop suicide and its devastating impact on the Tasmanian community.

-The campaign will equip Tasmanians of various ages and backgrounds with the skills needed to support a friend, neighbour or loved one experiencing personal crisis.
+Presented as a series of short, 30-second videos, the campaign equips people of all ages and backgrounds with the skills needed to support a friend, neighbour or loved one experiencing personal crisis.

-“This initiative is about taking an innovative approach to promoting open and non-judgemental conversations about suicide.
-It sends the important message that if you know someone who might be struggling – be it over a relationship, workplace stress or a financial situation – there is something you can do to help keep them safe.”
+Adopting an innovative approach to promoting open and non-judgemental conversations about suicide, 'You can help prevent suicide' sends the important message that if you know someone who might be struggling – be it over a relationship, workplace stress or a financial situation – there is something you can do to help keep them safe.

 Follow us on social media for the latest developments in our campaign.